 In order to meet study objective one, we will conduct focus groups of clinicians and perform emergency department workflow evaluations; develop an electronic health record blunt head trauma template that captures patient encounter data; and develop computerized clinical decision support to provide CT recommendations.
 Subsequently (in order to meet objective two), we will conduct a seven–center prospective, interrupted time series trial with concurrent controls that assesses CT use prior to and after the implementation of the electronic health record-clinical decision support (EHR-CDS) intervention system.
 We hypothesize that the EHR-CDS intervention system will safely decrease the use of CT compared to passive diffusion.
 This project is funded by the American Recovery and Reinvestment Act—Office of the Secretary (ARRA OS): Grant #S02MC19289-01-00.

 Children with sickle cell disease (SCD) are at risk for acute vasoocclusive crises, the most frequent of which are pain crises.
 The usual treatment for pain crises, intravenous (IV) fluids and pain medicine, has changed little over the past three decades.
 The purpose of this study is to determine the safety and efficacy of intravenous magnesium in shortening the duration of a pain crisis when added to standard care in children with SCD who are hospitalized for an acute pain crisis.
 This is a multi-center, randomized, double-blind, placebo controlled trial.
 Patients will be randomized to receive either the study drug or placebo every eight hours for a total of six doses, or until discharge, whichever occurs first.
 Patients will be followed up by phone one week after discharge to assess rehospitalization rates, and will return to the sickle cell clinic for follow up one month after discharge.
 Data from this study will lead to a greater understanding of the pathophysiology of sickle cell crisis and provide additional insight into potential therapeutic responses invoked by magnesium therapy.
-The anticipated enrollment is from late 2010-2013.
+Enrollment began in December 2010 and concluded Dec 2013.
 This project is co-funded by NICHD.

 PECARN Core Data Project (PCDP):